undark-lab/swyft/docs/source/context.rst

 can make the inference problem simpler rather than more difficult).

 .. note::
-   SWYFT uses likelihood-free inference, which means that models can be as complex as they need to be to describe reality (more specifically, we use the effective AALR [1]).
+   *swyft* uses likelihood-free inference, which means that models can be as complex as they need to be to describe reality (more specifically, we use the effective AALR [1]).